awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ AppConfig ]

-[AppConfig](appconfig.md), a capability of AWS Systems Manager, helps you create, manage, and deploy application configurations\.
+[AppConfig](appconfig.md) helps you create, manage, and deploy application configurations\.
 AppConfig supports controlled deployments to applications of any size\.
 You can use AppConfig with applications hosted on Amazon EC2 instances, AWS Lambda containers, mobile applications, or edge devices\.
 To prevent errors when deploying application configurations, AppConfig includes validators\.
 A validator provides a syntactic or semantic check to verify that the configuration you want to deploy works as intended\.
 During a configuration deployment, AppConfig monitors the application to verify that the deployment is successful\.
 If the system encounters an error or if the deployment invokes an alarm, AppConfig rolls back the change to minimize impact for your application users\.

 ------
 #### [ Parameter Store ]

-[Parameter Store](systems-manager-parameter-store.md), a capability of AWS Systems Manager, provides secure, hierarchical storage for configuration data and secrets management\.
+[Parameter Store](systems-manager-parameter-store.md) provides secure, hierarchical storage for configuration data and secrets management\.
 You can store data such as passwords, database strings, Amazon Elastic Compute Cloud \(Amazon EC2\) instance IDs and Amazon Machine Image \(AMI\) IDs, and license codes as parameter values\.
 You can store values as plain text or encrypted data\.
 You can then reference values by using the unique name you specified when you created the parameter\.

 ------